 3gpp has a set of service errors and policy errors that should be returned as an unspecified JSON object (e.g. " Error: Missing request body.") in the body of a http response with a specified status code (e.g. 400).

 ATIS has the same set of service and policy errors however the body is a JSON object containing slightly more information than the 3gpp errors contain, while the http status code is set identically to that in the 3gpp spec.
 However, ATIS also has a set of errors specific for verification requests that are returned in a different format to the service and policy errors and with an http status of 200 OK - these are used to provide more detail as to why the verification failed.

+ATIS-1000085 has a requirement that if an SP receives an INVITE containing one or more Identity headers, and the most recently added Identity header contains a stale PASSporT, then remove all Identity headers (to avoid issue where a subsequent div authentication makes the stale PASSporTs look fresh).
+To support this, the HTTP API verification response needs to indicate when verification fails due to a stale PASSPorT.

 STIR-Div issues

 This consideration is based on 3gpp TS 24.229 V16.40 - the relevant sections are 5.10.10 and Annex V. The issue with the 3gpp spec focuses on its assumption that each div identity can be individually validated.